Applications for MBBS in UK are accepted through UCAS which is an online system. But there are steps involved before one applies through UCAS.

 The Medical School of Newcastle University established its campus in Malaysia and named it as Newcastle University Medicine Malaysia (NUMed).

 The Medical School of New Castle University was the first in Europe and 2nd in the world to receive permission to conduct stem-cell research in human embryos.

-7. University of Wales College of Medicine, Cardiff, Wales: The University of Wales, now known as the Cardiff University School of Medicine is one of the largest medical schools in United Kingdom.
+The University of Wales, now known as the Cardiff University School of Medicine is one of the largest medical schools in United Kingdom.
 The university was founded in the year 1893 as a part of the University College of South Wales and Monmouthshire.
 The medical school of Cardiff university is located in Cardiff, Wales, United Kingdom.
 The university has an employment of nearly 500 academic and 300 support staff.
 Over 1000 undergraduate and 1100 postgraduate students are enrolled in the university in medical and scientific courses.
 The university’s annual financial turnover of over £50 million out of which nearly half comes from competitive external research funding.
 The medical school located at the University of Whales in Cardiff.

 The medical school of Cardiff University when founded in 1893 had its department for Anatomy, Physiology and Pharmacology which were established at the University of South Wales and Monmouthshire.